vgstation-coders/vgstation13/README.md

 #### Contributing Code

-To contribute code updates to /vg/,
+To contribute code updates to /vg/, open your Github Desktop client and from the 'Branch' dropdown menu, select 'New Branch'.
+Give this new branch a name that reflects what you're looking to change or update.

 Warning: If you checkout different branches or update the code while Dream Maker is open, this can cause problems when someone adds/removes files or when one of the files changed is currently open.